freeCodeCamp/guide/src/pages/mobile-app-development/index.md

 ### React Native

 React Native is a front end development framework that contains a lot of the building block elements for Android/iOS development and is a different kind of magic from Apache Cordova

+### Framework7

+Framework7 is a free and open source mobile HTML framework to develop hybrid mobile apps or web apps with iOS & Android native look and feel.
+It is also an indispensable prototyping apps tool to show working app prototype as soon as possible in case you need to.

+The main approach of the Framework7 is to give you an opportunity to create iOS & Android apps with HTML, CSS, and JavaScript easily and clear.
+This framework is focused only on iOS and Google Material design to bring the best experience and simplicity.